353solutions/learn-go-by-writing-rest-apis/step_02/README.md

 Go comes with a simple test suite.
 We'll start by writing a simple test and placing it in a file called `httpd_test.go`.

-The `go build` toos ignores files ending with `_test.go` in the normal build process.
+The `go build` tool ignores files ending with `_test.go` in the normal build process.
 While the `go test` tool looks for them and executes every test function in them.